zhuolonghao/zhuolonghao.github.io/_posts/2022-05-01-shadow-banking-what-why.md

 **Shadow banks** are not banks, but act like banks when it comes to credit intermediations (i.e., making loans to household and business and/or underwrite debt securities).
 The term "shadow bank" is coined in 2007 by Paul McCulley to describe its then nature of being levered, under-regulated and distant to the public [1].
 It is really the 2008's Great Financial Crisis (GFC) that brings the shadow banking system to light, as it was later recognized as one of key factors leading up to the crisis[2].

-In this post, I was sharing what I learned about what's about shadow banking and why it's interesting to me.
+In this post, I was sharing what I learned about what's about shadow banking and why it's interesting/important.

+## What are shadow banks?

 At the risk of oversimplication, let me first put up a few observations:

 * shadow banks seek funding from market participants (e.g., money market funds or MMFs), rather than taking deposits from households.
 Thus, they rely on wholesale funding that could be unstable and sensitive to market conditions.